 Computers are omnipresent from banks to government offices, private companies to space research institutes.
 You will learn amazing facts about the Father of computers on this page.
 If you have ever wondered who was the Father of Computer and what his contribution was, then here you will understand full details about the mathematical genius "Charles Babbage".

-Here is a ready reckoner of the facts you must know about Charles Babbage, who is known as the father of computers.
+Here is a ready reckoner of the facts you must know about Charles Babbage, who is known as the Father of the Computer.

 King Edward VI Grammar School, Holmwood Academy, Trinity College Cambridge, Peterhouse Cambridge